damonjavert/jps2sm/packaging/win/README.txt

 Help me!
 Its not working!
 Come to the SugoiMusic Discord where someone can help.

 Why are there so many files?
-Can everything be in one file?
+Can everything be in one exe file?
 If all the required libraries are built into one packed exe file jps2sm becomes very slow.
+Just ignore the extra files and run it as indicated.
+A nice and simple shortcut is created so you can run it from the root folder of the archive, to make it more intuitive on the command-line.

 Is there a GUI?
-No. It is not currently on the roadmaps but it could be done in the future
+No. It is not currently on the roadmap but it could be done in the future

+Could jps2sm be web-based?
+Yes it could be done potentially, using flask, and it is potentially not a particularly massive piece of work.
+This is actually far more likely to happen than a GUI.
+It is also not currently on the roadmap though.

 Does jps2sm send any login credentials to a 3rd-party?
 No, jps2sm only sends your JPS and SM credentials to the relevent trackers, no cloud / 3rd-party server is involved.